Roche-CSI/ama/client/amapy-pluggy/README.md

 # amapy-pluggy

-A Plugin handler for asset-manager project.
+A Plugin handler for ama project.
 It provides functionalities to manage and integrate various plugins within the asset management system.

 ## Installation